 Specifically, if you plan to have an IUD inserted as your preferred method of birth control, your period will make for a much easier procedure.
 During your menstrual cycle, the cervix is more open than any other time of the month, which means this quick procedure will be much more comfortable.

 Additionally, your doctor may be able to more accurately diagnose period-related issues when you visit during this time of the month.
-Be sure to fully communicate all of your symptoms with your doctor when you call so they can make the best decision for you and your wellbeing.
+Be sure to fully communicate all of your symptoms with your doctor when you call so they can collaborate with you to make informed decisions about your care.

 Call Your Doctor if You Have Questions